larrydiamond/AICodeReviewer/README.md

 # AI Code Reviewer README

 Welcome to the **AI Code Reviewer** repository!
-This project provides an AI-powered tool for reviewing code files and providing actionable feedback to improve quality, readability, and adherence to best practices.
+This project provides an AI-powered tool for reviewing code files and providing actionable feedback to fix bugs, improve application speed, and fix security problems.

 ---